 It’s helpful to think of Star Trek Online not just as a game that manages to capture the spirit of the Roddenberry-enforced universe – with its pioneering forays into the unknown, tactical one-on-one battles, and meeting with curious aliens with an abiding love for human history – but as being part of an online fan convention.
 Players display their affiliations for TOS, TNG, or DS9, indulge their series knowledge and take part in various games on the side, namely via structured away team missions and battles in space.
 Being a game funded by microtransactions, you can also buy loads of tat, but the point is that Star Trek Online is not so much a sim for gamers who like Star Trek, but a hang-out for Star Trek fans who like to game.

 And there’s a lot of game to like, from the way in which you develop your character and bridge officers, to playing through regular episode missions.
 It’s akin to riding an open-topped shuttle around every nook of Trek lore and history.
 Where the game excels, however, is during open team space battles, in which small groups of player ships combine to bring down indomitable NPC vessels.
 With a need to manage shields and power levels, consider speed and positioning, veteran fans of the Starfleet Command games will find much to engage, especially when part of a well-drilled team of frontline and support vessels tearing up the galaxy.

-Star Conflict is a free-to-play, dogfighting MMO-ish affair, where pilots clash amid asteroid belts and above planets in fast-paced scraps.
-While it's mostly concerned with PvP battles, you can grab a few quests, explore ruins, and dabble in a spot of crafting.
+A free-to-play, dogfighting MMO-ish affair, Star Conflict sees pilots clash amid asteroid belts and above planets in fast-paced scraps.
+While it’s mostly concerned with PvP battles, you can grab a few quests, explore ruins, and dabble in a spot of crafting.

 There’s a metagame, too, as you fight for your chosen faction, hunting down foes and getting in pitched battles in an effort to spread your group’s influence and net yourself some lovely rewards.